-The strategy put forward by private sector representatives that the ‘High-In’ Warning Label is, incontrovertibly, a TBT, is therefore not certain,(Boza et al., 2019) but is also still valid and compelling to most members of the committees.
-The compelling nature of trade arguments was reinforced by government officials who remarked that their trade department colleagues viewed FOPL as a TBT and therefore illegal and unnecessary, dismissing it outright in domestic and regional contexts due to its perceived transgression with international trade rules.
-Committee participants who were interviewed reported their trade colleagues were dismissive of any health rationale, signaling that they understood trade rules as inherently more authoritative than public health policies in this venue.
-That the FOPL in CRS 5 would be considered a TBT and not be allowed under trade rules was expressed by other non-industry committee members – even those who were supportive of FOPL – showing that this framing was perceived as inherently valid and demonstrating the underlying legitimacy of trade rules and ultimate authority of WTO in the standard setting space.
+The strategy put forward by private sector representatives that the ‘High-In’ Warning Label is, incontrovertibly, a TBT, is therefore more ambiguous than industry actors have portrayed, and is perhaps even unlikely given Chile’s experience (Boza et al., 2019).
+At the same time, the framing was compelling to most members of the committees.
+Government officials in Barbados and Jamaica also remarked that their trade department colleagues’ lens suggested an indisputability around FOPL as a TBT, making it both illegal and unnecessary, and further dismissing it outright.
+Committee participants from government reported their trade colleagues were indifferent to any potential health rationale, signaling that they understood trade rules as inherently more authoritative than public health policies in this venue.
+That the FOPL in CRS 5 would be considered a TBT and not be allowed under trade rules was expressed by other non-industry committee members – even those who were supportive of FOPL – demonstrated that this framing strategy was perceived as inherently valid – displaying the way that underlying authority of trade rules and the WTO shaped perceptions of legitimacy in the standard setting space.

 Still, while all stakeholders acknowledged the potential validity of the TBT argument, not all were resigned to its purported veto.
 In Barbados, the Ministry of Health hired an outside and independent consultant with experience in tobacco labelling issues in Australia to investigate the TBT argument.
 Similarly, the Healthy Caribbean Coalition, a health NGO and network in the region, worked with a lawyer and professor based at the University of the West Indies (UWI) Cave Hill.
-Both came to similar conclusions: the caveat in the second sentence of Article 2.2 (above) notes that governments have authority to create technical regulations that serve legitimate objectives, as long as these are not ‘more trade-restrictive than necessary’.
+Both came to similar conclusions: the second sentence of Article 2.2 (above) enables governments to create technical regulations that serve legitimate objectives, as long as these are not ‘more trade-restrictive than necessary’.
 These experts argue that FOPL is filling a legitimate objective in the Caribbean (by reducing the incidence of NCDs) and would therefore be allowed under the Agreement on TBT.
-(Boza et al., 2019)boza
+This argument also seems to have been born out by Chile’s experience managing concerns at the TBT Committee meetings at WTO (Boza et al., 2019).

-While considered a legitimate objective by these constituents, this also does not confirm that it could withstand a challenge under WTO rules (as outlined in option one, above).
-Similar to Clapp’s (1998) argument that international environmental management standards can become a ceiling rather than a baseline for progressive action (Clapp, 1998), if no action is taken on FOPL because of the perceived risk of a WTO challenge, the international standards become a de facto ceiling that constrains policy space (Koivusalo et al., 2009; Labonté et al., 2019) for individual countries and, in this case, a regional governance architecture.
+Whether considered legitimate or not, the fear of a WTO challenge is frequently sufficient to steer countries away from action.
+Just as international environmental management standards can become a ceiling rather than a baseline for progressive action (Clapp, 1998), if no action is taken on FOPL because of the perceived risk of a WTO challenge, international standards can become de facto ceilings constraining domestic policy space (Koivusalo et al., 2009; Labonté et al., 2019) for individual countries.
 Advocates for FOPL anticipated the need to prepare for a WTO challenge should FOPL be adopted across CARICOM.
 Since a reduction in NCDs, a population-level public health goal, is nearly impossible to concretely connect to any one variable and therefore act as the legitimate objective achieved by FOPL, advocates have started to strategize (i) an appropriate ‘legitimate objective’ and (ii) the actions required to generate evidence that would justify that objective.
 There is some question among these circles as to whether evidence generated in Chile (see Correa et al., 2019) would be sufficient to justify similar FOPL in a different regional context, or whether Caribbean-specific (or even country-specific) evidence generation would be required.
 If this is possible, the ‘legitimate objective’ must be tied to the evidence provided – this means the ‘legitimate objective’ might be a reduction in processed food product purchases (Foster, 2020).
 The anticipated work involved is onerous and lends some credibility to industry’s claim to help countries avoid an arduous process.